SpeedTree is a third-party product by IDV Inc, which provides prebuilt tree Assets and modeling software focused specifically on trees.

 .st files directly into the Unity Project folder.

-To make billboards cast shadows correctly, Unity rotates billboards during the shadow caster pass to make them face the light direction (or light position in the case of point light) instead of facing the camera.
+To make billboards cast shadows correctly, Unity rotates billboards during the shadow caster pass to make them face the light direction (or light position in the case of point light) instead of facing the cameraA component which creates an image of a particular viewpoint in your scene.
+The output is either drawn to the screen or captured as a texture.
+More info

-To change the billboard shadow options of instantiated SpeedTree GameObjects, select the billboard GameObject in the Hierarchy window and tweak these options in the Inspector of the Billboard Renderer.
+To change the billboard shadow options of instantiated SpeedTree GameObjects, select the billboard GameObject in the Hierarchy window and tweak these options in the Inspector of the Billboard RendererRenders Billboard assets, either from a pre-made asset (exported from SpeedTree) or from a custom-created file that you create using a script at runtime or from a custom editor, for example.
+More info

 The trees you paint on a Terrain inherit billboard shadow options from the Prefab.
 Use